agustaf/popdyn/README.md

 # popdyn
-A program to do population dynamics simulations.
+A program to do statistical simulations of population dynamics using the Lotka-Volterra population model.